 Grieving The Loss Of A Child

-The loss of a child is the most stressful and inconsolable of losses to deal with.
+The loss of a child is the most stressful and inconsolable of losses to deal with not only for the bereaved parents, but for all who surround them.
 It violates the natural order of things and it’s not fair for an innocent to see their dreams unfulfilled.
 As parents, we may feel we are solely responsible for the well-being of our children and we may feel like we have failed our child.

 Often we don’t know what to say or do for grieving parents, so we do nothing.
 However, the month of July is designated as Bereaved Parents Awareness Month, a time for supporting friends and loved ones who’ve experienced the stress and loss of a child.